GLOBAL MARKETS-Wall St rallies, dollar gains after Fed policy statement

 In the latest economic data released on Wednesday, U.S. consumer prices recorded their biggest drop in nearly six years in November as gasoline prices tumbled.

-U.S. Treasuries yields rose, as some traders positioned holdings for a possible increase in U.S. short-term interest rates in 2015.
+Longer-dated U.S. Treasuries yields rose, as some traders positioned holdings for a possible increase in U.S. short-term interest rates in 2015.
+Federal funds futures, a proxy for traders’ bets on Fed policy, shifted the forecast for the first interest-rate increase to October 2015 from September 2015.

 The benchmark 10-year Treasuries yield was 2.115 percent, up 4 basis points from late on Tuesday, while the 30-year bond yield was last at 2.742 percent, up 4 basis points from Tuesday’s close.

-But the dollar pulled back from recent gains against the rouble, which has been hammered due to worries about increased U.S. sanctions and the effect of lower oil prices on Russia’s struggling economy.
-The dollar of late bought 60.25 roubles, down more than 12 percent on the day.
+But the dollar pulled back from recent gains against the Russian rouble, which has been hammered due to worries about increased U.S. sanctions and the effect of lower oil prices on Russia’s struggling economy.
+The dollar of late bought 61 roubles, down more than 11 percent on the day.

+Russian shares were mixed, with the dollar-denominated RTS index up 14 percent, the first daily gains after a nine-day losing streak, while the rouble-based peer MICEX traded 2.1 percent lower.

 Oil prices moved above $62 a barrel as U.S. data showed falling crude inventories, stemming deep losses brought on by a supply glut and signals from OPEC producers and Russia that they will not cut production.
 Prices later eased, with Brent crude last up 67 cents at $60.69 a barrel.